Can I Put a Big Couch in a Small Living Room? Experts Offer the 7 Dos and Don'ts of This Maximalist Look

 (Image credit: Egor Piaskovsky.
 Design: JL STUDIO)

-A great way to make a small living room look bigger is with a sofa frame with a low arm.
+A great way to make a small living room look bigger is by matching your sofa to the shape of your room, or with a sofa frame with a low arm.
 "Or you can even go armless, which opens the sofa to the room," says designer Lisa Sherry.
 "It may seem counter-intuitive, but a sectional might perfectly define the space and create an all-inclusive seating area."

-When is it better to use a smaller couch?
+When is it better to use a smaller couch in a small living room?

 There are some cases where a big couch just won’t work for your room — but that doesn’t mean you'll have any less of a cozy living room.